MahmoudWafdy/mahmoud-papa/README.md

 ## Overview Mahmoud-papa (ecommerce website)
-This project was apply CSS, HTML, and Javascript,REACT with calling from API, showcasing proficiency in web development technologies, including HTML, CSS, grid,Flex, JavaScript,react.
+This project was apply CSS, HTML, and Javascript,and REACT with calling products from API, showcasing proficiency in web development technologies, including HTML, CSS, grid,Flex, JavaScript,react.
 The goal of this project was to demonstrate skills in appealing web application.

 ## Technologies Used
 - HTML